bingliang-zh/a-good-monorepo-boilerplate/README.md

 yarn start
 ```

-If nothing went wrong, you'll see a React App page.
-Try `yarn test` to see whether test is working.
+If nothing failed, you'll see a React App page.
+Try `yarn test` to check testing functionality.

 ```shell
 # TSDX with template "basic"